leenathomas01/Research-index/README.md

   *Status:* Architecturally specified; shared selectively.

 * **🔴 Confluence Architecture**
   Interpretable distributed AI architecture with explicit trust, temporal orchestration, and ethical oversight.
+This is a theoretical system architecture that instantiates the principles of the Doctrine of Externalization.

 ---